 Driving continuous improvement in your virtual career fair strategy should be an objective for all hosts to pursue.
-Gathering employer and attendee feedback via emailed surveys within 1-2 weeks is a smart way to initiate dialogue, meanwhile collecting ideas to tweak future event strategy.
+Gathering employer and attendee feedback via emailed surveys within one or two weeks is a smart way to initiate dialogue, meanwhile collecting ideas to tweak future event strategy.

 Virtual Career Fair Aftermath: Managing Your Talent Pipeline

-It’s great to be able to dodge the unpleasant heaps of resumes when hosting or participating in a virtual career fair; what’s there not to love about paperless productivity!
+It’s great to be able to dodge the unpleasant heaps of resumes when hosting or participating in a virtual career event; what not to love about paperless productivity?
 No distracting paperwork means you can cut to the chase and start shortlisting talent that best suits your needs.
 Needless to say, time is always of the essence in recruitment.

-Being able to build a candidate pipeline filled with top quality applicants that visit your booth or event is a great relief.
-By selecting a top of the line vendor, hosts can even enjoy access to smart resume search filters.
+Being able to build a candidate pipeline filled with top-quality applicants that visit your booth or event is a great relief.
+By selecting a top-of-the-line vendor, hosts can even enjoy access to smart resume search filters.
 This functionality is great to find perfect matches for existing vacancies, however, managing the virtual career fair pipeline after the event needs a different strategy altogether.
-Read the dedicated article to managing your talent pipeline after a Virtual Career Fair here.
+Read the dedicated article to managing your talent pipeline after a Virtual Career Fair.

-Offering undisputable time savings, higher quality hiring, and of course- ease of use, virtual career fairs make relevant candidate shortlisting and selection extremely convenient.
+Offering undisputable time savings, higher quality hiring, and ease of use, online career fairs make relevant candidate shortlisting and selection extremely convenient.
 But the fact of the matter is that not all businesses are focused on the present when hiring, they also want to gear up for future openings.
-This is where using an applicant tracking system to help consistently not just build, but grow, candidate pipelines step up to the challenge to really push event ROI and top talent acquisition.
+This is where using an applicant tracking system to help consistently not just build, but grow, candidate pipelines can help you step up to the challenge and really elevate event ROI and top talent acquisition.